January 13, 2011 Staff Report

 Objective 3: Promote transit oriented development and mixed-use development to reinforce neighborhood centers and Main Streets.

-• LIVE Goal 3: Improve transportation access, accessibility and choice for City residents.
+Objective 4: Protect and enhance the preservation of Baltimore’s historic buildings and neighborhoods. - LIVE Goal 3: Improve transportation access, accessibility and choice for City residents.
 Objective 1: Create a comprehensive transportation plan to improve mobility, accessibility and choice.
 Strategy 4: Create traffic calming policies and procedures.
 Objective 2: Facilitate Movement throughout the Region.

-• EARN Goal 3: Improve access to jobs and transportation linkages between businesses.
+Strategy 4: Create intermodal transit hubs in areas of low automobile ownership.
+Strategy 5: Establish a development mitigation program to reduce congestion effects of new development. - EARN Goal 3: Improve access to jobs and transportation linkages between businesses.
 Objective 2: Promote economic development throughout the City by improving business-to-business connectivity via transportation linkages.

-• PLAY Goal 2: Improve nightlife, entertainment, and recreation experiences for residents and visitors.
+- PLAY Goal 2: Improve nightlife, entertainment, and recreation experiences for residents and visitors.
 Objective 1: Expand Access to Nightlife

 Strategy 1: Create mixed-use zoning categories that allow nightlife and extended closing hours where appropriate.
 Objective 2: Promote unique retail venues as shopping and tourist destinations.
 Strategy 2: Designate Main Street areas as local and/or national historic districts in order to